INTL501 Strategic Intelligence (3 semester hours)

 This course will expose the students to a variety of counter-terrorism intelligence methodologies and analytic tools, and extensive academic, government, policy literature on the challenges, opportunities, and assumptions related to forecasting terrorism.
 The course will provide students with the analytic capability to understand the types of terrorist threats that are most likely to confront the U.S. and its allies, in addition to challenging students to evaluate the efficacy and impact of prediction-based efforts in counter-terrorism intelligence.

 INTL653 Deception, Propaganda and Disinformation (3 semester hours)

-This course provides an overview of deceptive techniques.
-These techniques are often referred to as deception, propaganda, disinformation and dirty tricks.
-Throughout the course, students will be exposed and will analyze the use of deception in various contexts.
-These deceptive techniques are illustrated with a series of historical and current case studies.
+This course provides an overview of deceptive techniques –how they work and how they can be defeated.
+It begins by building an understanding of fundamental psychological principles and practices and then taking a look at key information practices.
+From there, it will look at how some of these practices developed from WWI to the present.
+Throughout the course, students will be exposed to and will analyze the use of deception and other persuasion techniques in various contexts.
+These deceptive techniques are illustrated with a series of historical and current case studies, scenarios, and interactive simulations.